-You might have looked at the shelves of an overstocked warehouse before and wondered, Is there a better way?
-Thinking of how much a company spends to store inventory that sometimes sits for weeks, months or even years, you might wonder if there’s a system that brings inventory more closely in line with demand.
+You might have looked at the shelves of an overstocked warehouse before and wondered: Is there a better way?
+Thinking of how much a company spends to store inventory that sometimes sits for weeks, months, or even years, you might wonder if there’s a system that brings inventory more closely in line with demand.

-What is Just in Time (JIT) Inventory Management?
+What is Just in Time Inventory Management?

-The most basic principal of JIT is to directly align inventory and production with demand.
+The most basic principle of JIT is to directly align inventory and production with demand.
 Standard inventory systems are said to be “just-in-case” systems, meaning that they keep significant reserves of resources on hand in case of spikes in demand.
 A just-in-time system is the opposite: one that (ideally) stores and uses only the resources necessary to fulfill its current and expected orders.

 Today’s JIT systems are largely based on the Toyota Production System (TPS), a revolutionary production process designed by Toyota Motor Company in the mid-20th century.
-This process can apply to manufacturing, fulfillment or both.
-The core of TPS is preventing overproduction through use of the “pull system,” often explained using the basic metaphor of a grocery store.
+This process can apply to manufacturing, fulfillment, or both.
+The core of TPS is preventing overproduction through the use of the “pull system,” often explained using the basic metaphor of a grocery store.
 A pull system process “pulls” materials from a queue, like a customer pulling an item off the shelf in a grocery store, which is periodically restocked from a central storage facility.
 However, materials inventory never goes over a predetermined level necessary to fill current orders.

 JIT is attractive to many businesses for its ability to pare down a manufacturing or fulfillment process to its core elements.
 This approach produced such great results for several large firms that it became foundational to the strategy that we now know as lean manufacturing.
 In our list of pros, we’ll look at why it can be so successful.
 In our list of cons, we’ll talk about some common difficulties to watch out for.